Andrew Williams (New Zealand politician): Local Government politics

-Williams served as a North Shore City councillor between 2001–2004, and Takapuna community board member between 2004–2007.
-He was a Hearings Commissioner from 2001–2010.
+Williams served as a North Shore City councillor between 2001 and 2004, and Takapuna community board member between 2004 and 2007.
+He was a Hearings Commissioner from 2001 to 2010.

 In 2007 he won election as Mayor of North Shore City, New Zealand's fourth-largest city at the time.
 North Shore City Council was abolished in October 2010, becoming part of the Auckland "Super City".

 Williams was an outspoken critic of the "Super City" amalgamation process for Auckland instigated by the National-led government in its first term of 2008–2011, considering the proposed "Supercity" unnecessary and undemocratic.
 He called the political moves towards forced unification a railroaded process and a power grab.
 Personal relations with Auckland City's mayor John Banks reportedly turned sour, with Banks calling Williams "a lunatic" in a text message Banks accidentally sent to Williams, after Williams had accused Rodney Hide of misleading the Prime Minister on the amount of consultation with local authorities on the "Super City" proposal.

 On 15 August 2008, Williams collapsed while attending a Devonport naval base function.
 While being treated by ambulance workers, Williams is said to have "lashed out" at those helping him.
 The ambulance staff filed an incident report, but did not recommend further action.
 Williams' wife Jane (a registered nurse) said her husband was suffering from "Chinese lurgy" after having just arrived back from an exhausting 10-day trip to Korea and China as a guest of both those governments.
 She described the incident as an unconscious reaction of Williams as the medics treated him, and expressed surprise that the media had been told of it even though it should have been covered by patient confidentiality.